pemo11/xkompendium/guide/XProgrammingGuide.md

 The official name is *.NET Compiler platform*.

-(all the pictures in this section have the copyright of Microsoft - taken from https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/compiler-api-model)
+*(all the pictures in this section have the copyright of Microsoft - taken from https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/compiler-api-model)*

-![Alt Roslyn part 1](images/Roslyn01.png "the Compiler Pipeline") *fig 1: the Compiler Pipeline*
+![Alt Roslyn part 1](images/Roslyn01.png "the Compiler Pipeline") *Fig 1: the Compiler Pipeline*

 ## Data types